prosirer/numbertree/Languages/LanguageTablesMasterFile.md

 If a speaker of Quechua was given a Spanish name at birth and is primarily known by that name, then that name must be divinated by using the Spanish tables.
-Please see the Spanish section of this appendix for more information.
+Please see the Spanish folder for more information.

 However, if a Quechua name was given parallel to the one officially